 PERMANENT COLLECTION Range of displays exploring the RCMP’s nearly 150 year history, along with modern crime-fighting techniques and a new musical ride VR experience.

 SGT.
 MAJOR’S PARADE Daily parade where the drill sergeant conducts a roll call and inspection of cadets.
 Register by noon to attend.
 (Monday to Friday, 12:45–1:15 p.m.)

 2445 Albert St. | 306-787-2815 | royalsaskmuseum.ca

-WE ARE ALL TREATY PEOPLE This exhibition commemorating the 1874 Treaty 4 signing includes a copy of the treaty plus a pictograph by Chief Paskwa describing the treaty from an Indigenous perspective.
-(Runs throughout the winter.)
+WE ARE ALL TREATY PEOPLE Exhibition commemorating the signing of Treaty 4 in 1874, includes a pictograph by Chief Paskwa which describes the treaty from an Indigenous perspective.
+(Runs throughout the summer.)

 Saskatchewan Science Centre